Table of Contents

 - Integrated terminal and Git support

-- IntelliSense for innovative code suggestions
+- IntelliSense provides advanced code suggestions

 2. Version Control Tools